 - Ask the council to review.

-The council might say you are not entitled to any help if you are not from the local area because you can’t show you have a local connection.
+The council might say you are not entitled to any help if you are not from the local area because you can’t show you have a 'local connection'.
+For details on what this is and how it affects you, see the section called ‘Local connection’ in A survival guide to what to do if you are homeless.

 If you are threatened with homelessness it doesn’t matter if you don’t have a local connection so don’t let them turn you away.
 You are still entitled to help for 56 days (8 weeks) to avoid becoming homeless.

 If you are homeless and you are also possibly in priority need, any council you go to has to help by giving you emergency or temporary accommodation.
 At this point the council can also refer you to another council if it thinks you don’t have a local connection to where you are.
 The council will probably try to turn you away if you don’t have a local connection even though it shouldn’t.
-It makes sense to apply to an area where you have a local connection, unless you have a very good reason for not wanting to – for example if you are at risk of abuse or violence there.
+It makes sense to apply to an area where you have a local connection, unless you have a very good reason for not wanting to.

 To show you have a local connection you need evidence.
 Some examples are: